Wait, Watch, Listen

 by Clemens Pater

-Without much money I rented a room from a family in a poor part of town.
+Without much money, I rented a room from a family in a poor part of town.
 It was terribly hot.
-With no air conditioning or a fan, I opened the window and hoped I would fall asleep.
+With no air conditioning or fan, I opened the window and hoped I would fall asleep.

 Maybe 1:00 a.m., dozing in the still and humid night, I became aware of a noise out my window and would discover that it was coming from an adjoining alley behind the house.
 A scratching noise; long silence – perhaps a full two or three minutes; scratching again.